basecamp/handbook/how-we-work.md

 should chiefly be spent carrying out those short-term plans.
 By having clear expectations for communication, it's easier for everyone to build trust in where we're going and why.

-All these questions and write-ups will be posted in the What Works project for the current year.
+All these questions and write-ups will be posted in the "What Works" project for the current year.

 ## Pitches

-Whether you work on the product development or not, your voice and observations can help determine what we should be working on.
+Whether you work on the product development team or not, your voice and observations can help determine what we should be working on.
 The way to exert this influence is through pitches.

 Write-up your idea of a new feature, a change to a feature, or any other product development you think we should be